 … having the lunch situation taken care of (because my new friend took me to lunch every day after that) I was still having to go into classrooms every day, not knowing anyone.
 I would go in, find a seat and endure the stares from the other kids in the classrooms.

 I had 20 new friends that afternoon at practice and that began my transition into the high school life of my new school.
 It turned out that this school had all kinds of athletic options for young women.
 Because of Title 9, there was field hockey, volleyball, gymnastics, a ski team, track and field, and softball that I can remember.
 Of course the boys program was huge.
 I played a sport every season and created great friends, gained attention from others in the school, and felt a part of something.
 It gave me more confidence in the classroom and in other extra curricular activities.
 It gave me the confidence and skill to attend an Outward Bound course one summer between my Junior and Senior year which changed the course of my life again.. another story.
-And to go on to graduate from college and become a geologist.
+And to go on to graduate from college and become a geologist and then a career ski instructor.
 Being in sports at that time of my life gave me a sense of myself and my body and what I was capable of.
 I realized that I could push hard and achieve more than I thought I could.

 My generation of women has now raised strong, self-sufficient and independent young women.
 I know my daughter believes she can achieve anything she can put her mind to.
 Before 1972, unless you had parents that believed the same, society certainly didn’t.
 We owe a debt of gratitude to all the women who came before us who didn’t have the opportunities we have today in the United States.
-They helped the country reach the tipping point where this kind of law was instituted so that women can reach their potential.
+They helped the country reach the tipping point where this kind of law was instituted so that women could reach their potential.
 And thank you Patsy Mink, Edith Green and Birch Bayh for all your efforts on our behalf!